 - Teach English as a second language in the JET program.

-- Work as an engineer, consultant or other professional for foreign company.
+- Work as an engineer, consultant or another professional for a foreign company.

 - Work as an "Americanizer" in a British publishing firm.

 - American engineering or mining firms i.e. Freeport-McMoRan Copper & Gold Inc in Indonesia.

 - American accounting or law firm with offices abroad.

 - US Army and Air Force Exchange (civilian positions at military bases worldwide).